kris-nader/sp-type/README.md

 ### Load and cluster the data

-First let's load a slide-seq dataset of Mouse Hippocampus.
+First let's load a publically available sagital mouse brain slices generated using the Visium v1 chemistry.
 This can be done with the Seurat package.
 We will also go ahead and load all other recquired packages.

 ```R
 # Load sctype required packages